We Help Eaton Fire Victims Recover What Your Insurance Won't.

-Adamson Ahdoot LLP is a nationally recognized and award-winning plaintiffs' law firm based in Los Angeles.
+Adamson Ahdoot is a nationally recognized and award-winning plaintiffs' law firm based in Los Angeles.
 Our seasoned trial lawyers specialize in high-stakes wildfire litigation against major corporations, with a proven track record of recovering billions for consumers.

 Our attorneys have represented the interests of several thousand fire victims across California and litigated some of the largest ever cases against utility companies for causing destructive wildfires.
 Over the last decade, we have represented fire victims in countless utility-caused wildfire cases, including the PG&E bankruptcy proceedings in Northern California, where we helped secure a $13.5 billion settlement on behalf of thousands of fire victims.

-Successfully Litigated
+Successfully Litigated Wildfire Cases:

 • 2017 Tubbs Fire – 5,636 structures destroyed